newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/elevator-registration_1.md

 webflowType: object-vehicle
 ---
 :::infoAlert
  Before applying to register, your elevator device(s) must pass all installation inspections.
 :::

 ## Application Requirements

-* Employer Identification Number (EIN) <insert contextual info>, if your business is a Corporation, General Partnership, Limited Liability Partnership (LLP), or Limited Partnership (LP)
+*  `Employer Identification Number (EIN)|ein`, if your business is a Corporation, General Partnership, Limited Liability Partnership (LLP), or Limited Partnership (LP)
-* Entity ID <insert contextual info>, if your business is a Corporation, General Partnership, Limited Liability Partnership (LLP), or Limited Partnership (LP)
+*  `Entity ID|entity-id`, if your business is a Corporation, General Partnership, Limited Liability Partnership (LLP), or Limited Partnership (LP)
 * Building address where the device is located
 * Device information, including type, classification, ID number, manufacturer, model, and installation date
 * Device specifications, such as travel distance, speed, and occupancy load